International School Eindhoven: Curriculum

 In the DP years, Theory of Knowledge (TOK), Creativity, Action, Service (CAS) and Extended Essay (EE) are the critical areas which the students must focus on.

 Although the main language used within the school is English, the school also offers Spanish and French as secondary languages within the MYP years.
 Dutch is a compulsory subject, and is offered at three levels: Foundation, Secondary Language and Primary Language.
 Later on in the Diploma Programme, students may choose other languages as their primary language instead of English.

 If students have little experience with English, they may participate in an English Language Learning (ELL) course, which aims to improve the student’s knowledge of English to a level that is sufficient to allow the student to be able to communicate in other classes.
 During the time a student is in the ELL, he/she may be withdrawn from regular classes to focus on improving his/her English skills.

 The ISE offers two artistic courses in the MYP years: Performing Arts/Music Classes and Visual Arts.
 Later on in the DP, only the Visual Arts course is offered.

-Physical Exercise is compulsory for all students.
+Physical Exercise is compulsory for all students except for students in the Diploma Programme.

 Extracurricular activities

-An annual Ski Trip to Austria or Switzerland is available to all students during "Activities Week".
+An annual Ski Trip to Austria or Switzerland is available to MP4 students during "Activities Week".
 Students also get the opportunity to go to London for the London Trip.
 Furthermore, the school also engages in class trips for each individual grade, usually at the beginning of the year.
 These trips are adventure camps designed to encourage team building and other social skills between staff and students.

 After school activities include Football or creative writing clubs.
 The extra curricular sports activities and regular participation in sports tournaments have gained the school a good reputation in Basketball, Softball, Football and Volleyball.
 It also enters NECIS tournaments on all four categories on an annual basis.
+The ISE also has several FIRST LEGO League teams.

 Different Workshops for parents are offered in the ISE community and take place on the ISE campus.

 The ISE has participated in the Model United Nations (MUN) since the 1980s, and has won the "Best Delegation Award" on many occasions.
 The school is also involved with two MUN conferences: Model United Nations International School of The Hague (MUNISH) and The Hague International Model United Nations (THIMUN).